share

 The onboarding process is agile and simpler, since new specialists do not need to deal with the operation of the entire system, but only with the microservice

 Microservices architecture is the next step and is a more advanced SOA approach.
 Microservices within the system communicate with each other directly, interact with separate databases, can be written using different technologies, and so on.
-Until now, you can find the opinion that these two concepts are synonymous, but the truth is that SOA is just a previous stage in the development of the Microservices idea.
+Until now, you can find the opinion that these two concepts are synonymous, but the truth is that SOA is just a previous stage in the development of the microservices idea.

 How to migrate from monolithic to microservices architecture?